d-jo/webcrawler/README.md

 The `Makefile` contains the following targets:

-`all` - builds the client and server and all their dependencies
+`all` - builds the client, testserver, and server and all their dependencies

 `server` - builds the server and its target, including the gRPC targets

+`testserver` - builds the test server and its target, including the gRPC targets

 `client` - builds the client and its target, including the gRPC targets